sroucheray/web.dev/src/site/content/en/blog/lighthouse-ci/index.md

 ---
-title: Performance monitoring with Lighthouse CI
+title: "Performance Monitoring with Lighthouse CI"
-subhead: Thumbor can be used for free to resize, compress, and transform images on-demand.
 authors:
   - katiehempenius
-date: 2020-07-16
+date: 2020-07-22
+description: |
+  Learn how to setup Lighthouse CI and integrate it into developer workflows.
 hero: hero.png
-alt: The word "Lighthouse" displayed over a screenshot of the Lighthouse CI dashboard.
+alt: "Lighthouse CI" displayed over a screenshot of Lighthouse CI server
-description: |
-  Instructions on how to setup Lighthouse CI.
-Lighthouse CI is a suite of tools for using Lighthouse during continuous integration.
 tags:
   - blog # blog is a required tag for the article to show up in the blog.
   - performance
 ---

 [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci) is a suite of tools for using Lighthouse during continuous integration.
 Lighthouse CI can be incorporated into developer workflows in many different ways.
 This guide covers the following topics:

 *   Using the Lighthouse CI CLI.
 *   Configuring your CI provider to run Lighthouse CI.
 *   Setting up a [GitHub Action](https://github.com/features/actions) and [status check](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-status-checks) for Lighthouse CI.
 This will automatically display Lighthouse results on GitHub pull requests.
 *   Building a performance dashboard and data store for Lighthouse reports.

 ## Overview